simaoluizjr/recessionmeter/README.md

 Completed by Simao Luiz Stanislawski Junior

 ### Content
-Examples.py: file with recommended uses for this software Models.py: file with necessary Machine Learning Models PrepareData.py: file with download routines and dataset preprocessing crisis.csv: spreadsheet with historical dates and historical classification of events (PotentialCrisis* ou Normal)
+Examples.py: file with recommended uses for this software<br>
+Models.py: file with necessary Machine Learning Models<br>
+PrepareData.py: file with download routines and dataset preprocessing<br>
+crisis.csv: spreadsheet with historical dates and historical classification of events (PotentialCrisis* ou Normal)<br>

 *PotentialCrisis is correspondent to 'recession'